London Nature and Wildlife

 A predominantly urban area, the London region has far fewer natural features compared to the more rural sections of England.
 It is divided between the City of London in the centre and Greater London in the surrounding vicinity, and as it is heavily developed throughout, local councils across the region are aiming to follow initiatives that will benefit biodiversity and improve the state of the environment.

-Existing pledges include to develop a plan for flood defences, eliminate single-use packaging, encourage businesses to generate more renewable energy, improve air quality around schools, make green spaces more accessible to residents, plant more trees, prevent residents from driving vehicles that are harmful to the environment, rollout sustainable drainage systems, switch to buses that cause less pollution, and work natural elements into new developments.
+Existing pledges include developing a plan for flood defences, eliminating single-use packaging, encouraging businesses to generate more renewable energy, improving air quality around schools, making green spaces more accessible to residents, planting more trees, preventing residents from driving vehicles that are harmful to the environment, rolling out sustainable drainage systems, switching to buses that cause less pollution, and working natural elements into new developments.

 Due to a limited selection of countryside areas and ecological features in London, it will come as no surprise to learn that local authorities across the region are insisting on retaining as much of it as possible.
-As a result of this emphasis on conservation, preservation and protection of the natural environment, anyone staging a planning project in the City of London or Greater London would need to satisfy the planning department of the corresponding local council or an application for planning permission on a development site that houses protected species, valuable plants or trees wouldn’t even be entertained.
+As a result of this emphasis on nature conservation, preservation and protection of the natural environment, anyone staging a new development in the City of London or Greater London would need to satisfy the corresponding local council or an application for planning permission on a proposed development site that houses protected species, valuable plants or trees wouldn’t even be entertained.

-Local authorities across London will only accept certain documents that are accountable, credible and offer the information they need to make a grounded decision on whether or not to grant a planning application.
+Local authorities across London and the neighbouring regions of the England of England and the South East will only accept certain documents that are accountable, credible and offer all the information they need to make a grounded decision on whether or not to grant a planning application.
 An ecology report is created as the result of an ecology survey, and it is universally recognised by local planning authorities as possessing effective next steps that deal with ecological issues accordingly.

 Protected Animal Species Situated in London